What Happens When your Correction Source Drops?

 Base station maintenance or local service outage

-Selecting the wrong mount point
+Selecting the wrong mount point (if not using Juniper RTK)

 Correction Source | Accuracy | Subscription Required? |